kp14/prunito/docs/source/uniprot_searching.rst

 Here, the |papi| comes to the rescue, allowing e.g. retrieval of information on particular nodes or entire lineages of a given taxonomy node, including IDs.
 Results from |papi| are always retreived in JSON format and taxonomy nodes can be iterated over.
+Refer to the :ref:`uniprot_proteins_api` docs for more information.

 .. code-block:: python